cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 1. Navigate to **Settings** > **Identity & Access**.
 1. Under **Two-Factor Authentication**, select **Disable 2FA Enforcement**.

 Users within your organization are no longer required to enable 2FA.
-This does not automatically disable 2FA on their accounts.
+This does not disable 2FA on their accounts.
 We recommend that they keep using 2FA to enhance their account security.